ged-odoo/blockdom/README.md

   need the ability to split the rendering process in two phases, so we can choose to commit a rendering (or not if for some reason it is no longer useful).
   In that case, I do not see how to proceed without a virtual dom.

+- _This sucks. blockdom is useless/slow because of X/Y_.
+Great, please tell me
+  more.
+I genuinely want to improve this, and helpful criticism is always welcome.

 ## Credits